jtemporal/jtemporal.github.io/_posts/2018-04-15-deploy-flask-heroku-en.md

 If you've made it this far, you probably already know what Heroku is, but for those who don't know it, [Heroku](https://www.heroku.com) is a cloud platform that gives people "the fastest way to go from idea to URL" and without having headaches with the infrastructure part.

 This platform provides a service that, based on a predefined structure of an application, manages to package that application and put it to run on a server in one of their data centers.
-Heroku accepts applications written in several languages, but today we are going to use Python
+Heroku accepts applications written in several languages, but today we are going to use Python.

-TK add some funny gif here
+<div style="width:50%;height:0;padding-bottom:82%;position:relative;"><iframe src="https://giphy.com/embed/UZQQ0yZtq5Ihq" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/python-UZQQ0yZtq5Ihq">via GIPHY</a></p>

 ## Let's code!